 For the purpose of this consent, ‘potentially contaminated’ means a part of a site where an activity or industry described in the list in Schedule 3 of the Canterbury Land and Water Regional Plan, which is attached as Attachment 1 and forms part of this resource consent, has or is being undertaken on it or where it is more likely than not an activity or industry described in the list in Schedule 3, is being or has been undertaken on it, but excludes any site where a detailed site investigation has been completed and reported and which demonstrates that any contaminants in or on the site are at, or below, background concentrations.

-All cleanfill stockpiles shall be inspected and pushed over the working face on a regular basis.
+All cleanfill stockpiles shall be inspected and spread the working area on a regular basis.

 Any mixed fill arriving at the site shall be thoroughly inspected to ensure it contains no unacceptable materials or shall otherwise be rejected.
 This inspection shall include a review of the fill disposal application and information related to the material source and site use, a visual inspection to identify unacceptable material, and adequate analytic testing guided by potential sources of contamination, to confirm the material meets the relevant acceptance criteria.